hj01857655/cursorRegister/README_EN.md

 #### 1️⃣ Account Registration

+- **Fully Automatic Registration (Recommended):**
+    1. Fork this project to your GitHub account
+    2. Get API KEY from [moemail](https://github.com/beilunyang/moemail) project
+    3. Configure Secrets in your forked project:
+        - Go to project settings -> Secrets and variables -> Actions
+        - Add a secret named `API_KEY` with the value of your obtained API KEY
+    4. Manually trigger GitHub Action:
+        - Go to Actions tab
+        - Select `Register Account` workflow
+        - Click "Run workflow"
+    5. Wait for the Action to complete, account information will be saved automatically
+    > ⚠️ Note: It's recommended to deploy your own moemail service for stability

 - **Register with Temporary Email:**
     - Enter the temporary email address in the email input field
     - Select "Auto Register", the program will automatically fill in registration information